You can build your own docker image, which contains all your code

 RUN R -e 'install.packages("ggraph")'

-And you also need to copy your data to the image use the COPY.
+And you also need to copy your data to the image use the COPY

 Build image

-In the terminal, use below code to build the image.
+, use below code to build the image.

 docker build -t image-name -f Dockerfile .

-Change the image-name.
+Change the image-name

-Use the docker tag command to give the tidymass image a new name
+command to give the tidymass

 We need to create a account on the docker hub (https://hub.docker.com/) and then use the next code to link the local image to our account.